mctinker/Map-Tasker/README.md

 [] Support additional plugins

-[] If getting the backup xml file from Android, prompt user with a directory/file search and prompt.
+[] If getting the backup XML file from Android, prompt the user with a directory/file search and prompt.

 ### Contributions